XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### ter Codes ###

-These codes indicate that the transaction failed, but it could apply successfully if some other transaction was applied first.
+These codes indicate that the transaction failed, but it could apply successfully in the future, usually if some other hypothetical transaction applies first.
 They have numerical values in the range -99 to -1.
 The exact code for any given error is subject to change, so don't rely on it.

 | Code | Explanation |
 |------|-------------|